 “I agree that it’s super cool, but I also think it’s a terrible idea for houses intended to be rented out.
 Tenants won’t pay extra for it and it’s just more “things” the homeowner would have to maintain.”.

 What a cool feature to hide special things… Every person would remember the property with that cool hidden feature.
 Add in some property automation and you have the nerdy tenants drooling.
 I wonder if nerds make better tenants?

-I’ve been a Philadelphia Property Manager for sometime, and I’ve spent a lot of time with perspective tenants.
-The little things matter and the small cost of something like this, verse even a slight rental increase and avoiding one more month of expensive vacancy makes it well worth the expense.
+I’ve been a Philadelphia Property Manager for some time, and I’ve spent a lot of time with prospective tenants.
+The little things matter and the small cost of something like this, versus even a slight rental increase and avoiding one more month of expensive vacancy makes it well worth the expense.